btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 # Go to the root/btcpayserver-docker directory
 cd /root/btcpayserver-docker

-# Print the complete list of options that you are running (for the sake of the demonstration, let's say that beside Tor you have pruning mode activated too)
+# Print the complete list of options that you are running (for the sake of the demonstration, let's say that besides Tor you have pruning mode activated too)
 echo $BTCPAYGEN_ADDITIONAL_FRAGMENTS
 opt-save-storage-s;opt-add-tor